yearn/tokenized-strategy/SPECIFICATION.md

 `freeFunds(uint256)/_freeFunds(uint256)`: Called by the TokenizedStrategy during withdraws to get the amount of the uint256 parameter freed up in order to process the withdraw.

-`harvestAndReport()/_harvestAndReport()`: Called during reports to tell the strategy a trusted address has called it and to harvest any rewards re-deploy any loose funds and return the actual amount of funds the strategy holds.
+`harvestAndReport()/_harvestAndReport()`: Called during reports to tell the strategy a trusted address has called it and to harvest any rewards, re-deploy any loose funds and return the actual amount of funds the strategy holds.
+With the default BaseStrategy accounting this is the point where yield and external position changes are realized, preserving v3.0.4 behavior.

 `tendThis(uint256)/_tend(uint256)`: Called by the TokenizedStrategy during tend calls to tell the strategy a trusted address has called tend and it has the uint256 parameter of loose asset available to deposit.
 NOTE: we use `tendThis` to avoid function signature collisions so that `tend` will be forwarded to the TokenizedStrategy.
+Under the default `_strategyTotalAssets()` implementation, value changes made by a tend remain report-boundary accounting.
+If `_strategyTotalAssets()` is overridden for constant accrual, a tend is not an accounting boundary: value changes it makes price into views through simulated totals and are realized by the next state-changing accrual, not only by a report.

 `tendTrigger()/_tendTrigger()`: View function to return if a tend call is needed.